 This is a memory and polyfoam mattress that ships to the customers home inside of a box.
 Once the bed has inflated on the bed frame, sleepers are free to lay down and experience Casper’s two-toned, soft polyester cover.
 Beneath this, customers should be able to feel 11 inches of materials conforming to their body.

-The following list includes the four layers of materials used for this product.
+The following list includes the three layers of materials used for this product.

-- The top layer uses a 1.5-inch perforated comfort foam.
+- The top layer uses a perforated comfort foam.
 This is a breathable material, keeping the surface from overheating at night.
 It is also fairly responsive, allowing sleepers to easily reposition.

 - The following layer is called Zoned Support™.
-This is a 1.5-inch transition layer that has been zoned to promote better support and alignment.
+This is a transition layer that has been zoned to promote better support and alignment.

-- The final layer forms the foundations and uses a 5-inch foam that is denser for better durability.
+- The final layer forms the foundations and uses foam that is denser for better durability.
 This fosters the overall support for both the bed and the sleeper.

 Comparing Firmness (Support & Feel)